 Mount Kilimanjaro: Packing List for a Successful Summit

 To ensure your safety and comfort during your ascent of Mount Kilimanjaro, it is crucial to bring essential gear and supplies.
 To assist you in preparing for your climb, we’ve compiled a comprehensive Kilimanjaro Packing List.
 Trekking Kilimanjaro involves five main climate zones, from the warm, humid forest and lower slopes, to the bitterly cold summit zone, with glaciers, ice, and snow.
-You need to be prepared for all Kilimanjaro weather conditions </a >: sunny, windy, and rainy.
+You need to be prepared for all Kilimanjaro weather conditions sunny, windy, and rainy.
 We offer a comprehensive package that includes tents, camp equipment, food, cooking facilities, and various shared items.
 Porters will carry a duffel bag containing all your personal gear, while you’ll be responsible for your own daypack during the trekking day.
+You have the option to rent the equipment and review prices by clicking here: Rent Gear.

 Kilimanjaro Gear List